 Iliana Pagán-Teitelbaum is a Puerto Rican filmmaker based in West Philadelphia.
 She directed and edited Twin Tongues: Learning English in América, a nonfiction film about the politics of bilingualism and identity in the Hispanic community of Philadelphia.

-She is the Resource Strategist and co-founder of SIFTMedia 215.
+She is the co-founder of SIFTMedia 215.
 Nadine made independent films for over 30 years with artists such as Toni Cade Bambara, Ursula Rucker, Sonia Sanchez, Marlene Patterson, Warren Oree, Lenny Seidman and Brian Anthony Wilson.
 She serves as a Consulting Program Officer at the Philadelphia Foundation.
 Her latest project, The Unknown Tales of Lewis & Mary Latimer is in pre-production.
-Her current favorite motto is: “Share knowledge and share resources.
+Her ethos is: “Share knowledge and share resources.
 Hoarding makes everyone poorer in truth and spirit”.

 Kristal Sotomayor is a bilingual Latinx festival programmer, documentary filmmaker, and journalist.
 They serve as the Awards Competition Manager for the International Documentary Association, and Co-Founder/Journalist for ¡Presente!
 Media.
 Kristal ended their four year run (2019 – 2022) as Programming Director for the Philadelphia Latino Film Festival.